A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 The force of the wind broke down large pieces of Gypsum into Selenite (broken down pieces of Gypsum are known as Selenite).

-The original Selenite that was formed had a clear surface, but over time, Selenite was eroded by the wind and developed many cracks.
+The original Selenite formed had a clear surface, but over time, Selenite was eroded by the wind and developed many cracks.
 It is the reflection of light through these cracks that makes the sand look white.

 Papakolea Green Sand Beach